Simon O'Connor: Conscience votes

-In opposition, 2017–present

-During the 2017 general election in September, O'Connor was re-elected in the Tāmaki electorate, defeating Labour candidate Sam McDonald by 15,042 votes.

-In February 2018, as part of his responsibilities as Foreign Affairs, Defence, and Trade Committee Chair, he travelled to Iraq and Afghanistan to visit New Zealand troops.

 In March 2020, he attracted attention for a statement he made as part of his speech in opposition to the third reading of the Abortion Legislation Bill, where he repeated a quotation from the Bible in Latin: "Mihi vindicta: ego retribuam, dicit Dominus," which is translated as "Vengeance is mine; I will repay, saith the Lord.”
-The contrast between this and the criticisms of the bill's opponents in the speech given in support of it by Amy Adams was noted by journalist Richard Harman as a public expression of deep divisions on the issue between liberals and conservatives within the National Party caucus.

-During the 2020 New Zealand general election, O'Connor retained Tāmaki by a margin of 8,068 votes.

-In response to the demotion of Simon Bridges by National leader Judith Collins on 24 November 2021, O'Connor resigned his portfolios, saying he no longer wanted to work with Collins.

-O'Connor was one of only eight MPs to vote against the Conversion Practices Prohibition Legislation Act 2022.
-In early February, O'Connor spoke against the Bill during its second reading, claiming during his speech that banning conversion therapy would erase gay and lesbian individuals, who would then be encouraged to live as transgender people.
-He also claimed that the Bill violated free speech by focusing on "hurt feelings."
-O'Connor's remarks were described as "transphobic and cringeworthy" by LGBT activist Shaneel Lal, who contended that he underestimated the ability of queer children to have dialogue with their parents.
-Similar sentiments were echoed by Auckland Councillor Richard Hills and Labour MP Marja Lubeck.
-The Bill passed its third and final reading on 15 February 2022, becoming law.

-In late June 2022, O'Connor published a Facebook post welcoming the United States Supreme Court's overtuning of Roe v.
+In late June 2022, O'Connor published a Facebook post welcoming the United States Supreme Court's overturning of Roe v.
 Wade.
 He subsequently removed the post after National Party leader Christopher Luxon stated that the post was "causing distress" and did not represent the party's position on abortion.
 In response to the controversy around O'Connor's post, several Tāmaki residents called for O'Connor to resign as their Member of Parliament.
 By contrast, former National MP Alfred Ngaro defended O'Connor's freedom of expression and accused Luxon of silencing National MPs.
 On 28 June, O'Connor apologised to his National Party colleagues for the hurt and distress that his Facebook post had caused.
 He denied that he had been "gagged" by Luxon and explained that he had offered to taken down the post because it had attracted " toxic and unhealthy" comments.